codemicro/adventOfCode/README.md

 The method of running solutions varies by year.

 <details><summary><b>2021 and 2022</b></summary>

+In order to run solutions from 2021 and 2022, you should switch to the `2022` branch first.

-Solutions to other years' solutions are run via the runner program contained in [`./runtime`](./runtime).
+Solutions to 2021's and 2022's solutions are run via the runner program contained in [`./runtime`](./runtime).

 To run a solution, run `go run github.com/codemicro/adventOfCode/runtime` and follow the on-screen prompts.
 Configurisation options can be seen by running with the `--help` flag.